mjuvela/ISM/README.md

 installation of pyOpenCL (see
 https://mathema.tician.de/software/pyopencl/).

-Apart from SOC, the other programs assume that the source tree exist under one's own home directory, in ~/GITHUB.
+Apart from SOC, the other programs assume that the source tree exists under one's own home directory, in ~/GITHUB.
 If the files are elsewhere, one can set an environmental variable ISM_DIRECTORY.
-Thus, ISM_DIRECTORY should point to a directory that contains ISM as a subdirectory (which then contains Defs.py and further subdirectories FITS, TM, etc.).
-If ISM_DIRECTORY is not set, that is implicitly the same as having ISM_DIRECTORY equal to ~/GITHUB.
+ISM_DIRECTORY should point to the directory that contains ISM as a subdirectory (which then contains Defs.py and further subdirectories FITS, TM, etc.).
+If ISM_DIRECTORY is not set, that is the same as having ISM_DIRECTORY equal to ~/GITHUB.

 ## SOC